botfront/rasa-addons/Readme.md

 A set of power tools to 🚀🚀🚀 your productivity with Rasa

+- Automated tests
+- Web chat: a channel to use with our open source web chat widget
-- Input validation: if you expect Yes or No, just specify it in a YAML file and Rasa Core will just handle that for you
+- Input validation: if you expect Yes or No, make sure your users anser Yes or No
 - Intent Substitution: avoid random intents when users enter data without semantic consistency (names, brands, time,...)
-- Webchat: a channel to use with our open source web chat widget
 - Custom dispatchers: need to store your Rasa Core templates out of domain file?
 We've got you covered

 ## Installation